The more I learn, the more I’m humbled by how little I know

 Canon 28-300 f/3.5-5.5L IS USM

 For traveling, this is one of those lenses we seem to use the most.
-From it's wide angle capabilities on one end, to being able to zoom out with the flick of a wrist, this is a 'Do It All" lens.
+From it's wide angle capabilities on one end (28mm), to being able to zoom out to a whopping 300mm with just pushing it out, this is a 'Do It All" lens.

 We tend to use this lens the most and argue over who gets to keep it on their camera body.
 It's not nearly as fast as the 70-200 f/2.8, so it's usually just used for outdoor photography in good lighting.